.

 Longitudinal Data: The Power to Predict and Prevent

-The panelists discussed the transformative potential of this data, painting a picture of a future where it could serve as a crystal ball, enabling early diagnosis and disease prevention, leading to cost savings and improved patient care.
+The panelists discussed the transformative potential of longitudinal data, painting a picture of a future where it could enable early diagnosis and disease prevention, leading to cost savings and improved patient care.

-"We need to stop talking about just a test and start talking about the change in a test, which is that longitudinal data, even within the normal range."
+"We need to stop talking about just a test and start talking about the change in a test, which is that longitudinal data, even within the normal range," added Shotorbani.

-Shotorbani pointed out that diagnosing pre-disease states would require retesting drugs for these states, posing a new challenge for the industry.
+Shotorbani also pointed out that diagnosing pre-disease states will require the industry to retest drugs for those states.
+This requirement poses a new challenge that the industry must address as this model evolves.

 Medical Laboratories: The Unsung Heroes of Patient Care

-“Lab data is the biggest bargain in healthcare today.”
+“Lab data is the biggest bargain in healthcare today,” said Friedman.

 Labs as Catalysts

-Shotorbani highlighted the untapped potential of labs in the healthcare system.
-He suggested labs could act as catalysts in value-based care, helping to guide patients through the health system efficiently and cost-effectively.
+Shotorbani highlighted the untapped potential of labs in the healthcare system, suggesting they could serve as catalysts for value-based care, helping guide patients through the system efficiently and cost-effectively.

 The Unidirectional Nature of Labs

 "The lab maintains a one-way connection to patient care.
-It receives samples, performs tests, and sends out results, but it seldom learns the specific outcomes for those patients."
+It receives samples, performs tests, and sends out results, but it seldom learns the specific outcomes for those patients," he said.

-He further elaborated that this lack of feedback prevents labs from understanding the full impact of their contributions to patient care.
+This lack of feedback prevents labs from understanding the full impact of their contributions to patient care, and represents one of the key areas where change is needed.

 Discover More: Four Game-Changing Business Strategies to Improve Laboratory Processes